DaVieci/katacoda-scenarios/new-scenario-template/step3.md

 The text file needs to be loaded into PySpark by creating a dataframe which contains all rows of that specific file.
 That can be accomplished by the following line:
 `spark_txt = spark.read.text(text_file)`{{execute}}

 On the other hand, if one wants to load the content of a text file in native python, one may use the function `readlines()`.
 That function gathers all lines in the file and writes them into a list.
-That is pretty simple to do.
-Please click on the first code line, than on the second line below:
+That is pretty simple to do:
 ```python
 f = open(text_file, 'r')
 python_txt = f.readlines()